2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

-MPL, despite the pandemic, has been progressing well in implementing many of the recommendations.
+MPL, despite the hiring freeze, has been progressing well in implementing many of the recommendations.
 Facilities have been upgraded to permit better teaching and the possibility of testing 1 or 2 participants in a controlled environment.
 Research engagement is increasing in terms of faculty productivity as well as finding ways to engage students in more research.
 Courses have been modified and courses have been created to increase laboratory experiences for cadets.
 Monthly departmental meetings are part of the regular practice of the department to encourage the sharing of information and decision-making.
-MPL faculty have reached out to various different levels of the college (students, faculty, training wing) to increase engagement and now are involved in multiple initiatives.
-MPL faculty have created graduate courses for War Studies and will deliver them in the near future, increasing faculty exposure to graduate teaching.
+MPL faculty have reached out to various levels of the college (students, faculty, training wing) to increase engagement and now are involved in multiple initiatives.
+MPL faculty have created graduate courses for War Studies and have delivered them since 2022-2023, increasing faculty exposure to graduate teaching.
+This practice is continuing into AY 25/26.
 Areas that have not been addressed or have advanced in a limited fashion, often are out of control of the department, such as workload, class sizes, and larger laboratory space to test large numbers of participants.
 Overall, MPL is showing progress in multiple domains.

 Implementation Update Plan